abhinav/git-spice/doc/src/start/submit.md

         This will commit to the current branch, and rebase the upstack branches on top of the new commit.

-3. Update all PRs in the stack.
+3. Update all CRs in the stack.

     ```bash
     gs stack submit
     ```

-This will push to both PRs in the stack.
+This will push to both CRs in the stack.
-If one of the branches was not submitted yet, it will prompt you to create a PR for it.
+If one of the branches was not submitted yet, it will prompt you to create a CR for it.

-## Merge a PR
+## Merge a CR

-1. Open up the Pull Request for `feat1` on GitHub and merge it into `main`.
+1. Open up the CR for `feat1` in your browser and merge it into `main`.

 2. Run the following command to sync the stack with the trunk: